Sturdy-Statistics/bailey/README.md

 - Automatically created if missing

 This keychain is recoverable using the offline backup key.
+The caller is responsible for backing up the encrypted keychain file.
+Ordinary ciphertext cannot be recovered if every copy of this file is deleted or irreparably corrupted.

 ### 3. Symmetric data encryption keys (rotatable)